Critical Incident Stress Management (CISM) and Peer Support

 The Glendale Police Department’s Peer Support Team is an objective and non-judgmental resource from which Police employees may voluntarily request support and assistance in working through personal and occupations stressors.

-The Peer Support Team is designed to complement the services provided by the Department Psychologist and other mental health resources.
-Peer support provides a way for employees to “talk out” problems with specially trained co workers who understand and want to help.
+The Peer Support Team is designed to compliment the services provided by the Department Psychologist and other mental health resources.
+Peer support provides a way for employees to “talk out” problems.

 Peer Support Team members are trained to use active listening skills, help clarify issues and explore options, support the person through their problem solving process, and refer to mental health professionals as appropriate.
 Services are available to assist with: